Italy Day 1

-My mythology loving self had quite the time seeing all these pieces in real life.
-I took mythology in high school that served as an English class for seniors (in addition to my AP English class, I really loved English), and it really made this trip come alive even more than a decade later.
+My mythology-loving self had quite a time seeing all these pieces in real life.
+I took mythology in high school which served as an English class for seniors (in addition to my AP English class, I really loved English), and it really made this trip come alive even more than a decade later.
 Mrs. Crampton if you ever read my blog I can’t thank you enough for the education you gave me and how much I still remembered for this trip!
 I was “that person” who turned to my husband and brother and sister-in-law and mentioned details of each God and Goddess I remembered with pieces of myths.

 As we moved closer to the Sistine Chapel things became increasingly more Christian, more reverent, and the art forms changed to painting and tapestry.